Paul Wall: Acting career

 During his break from rapping, Paul Wall appeared in Furnace with Ja Rule.
 He appeared in the 2009 film I Hope They Serve Beer in Hell along with Jesse Bradford and Matt Czuchry.
 He was in the 2010 science fiction film Xtinction: Predator X. In 2014 he starred in Isaac Yowman's independently released theatrical film "The Holy Spoof" which sold out in all of its theater showings before its digital stream release online.

 Musical style and image

 AllMusic critic Andy Kellman described Wall's rapping style as having a "thick but swift Southern drawl" whose lyrics had "countless local slang terms (slabs, swangas, candy paint, tippin') that necessitate a glossary for many listeners."

 Personal life

-Wall is married and has two children.
+Wall married his wife, Crystal, in 2005 and has two children.
 In 2010, he went on an extreme diet and had gastric sleeve surgery, resulting in an over 100 lb. weight loss.

-In 2008, Wall supported Democratic candidate Barack Obama.
-Wall supports the Black Lives Matter movement.
+During the 2008 United States presidential election, Wall supported Democratic candidate Barack Obama.